Taking time out

 - Many graduates want to take a year out to save the money they need to embark on a course of further study

 Reasons for taking time out during your studies are equally varied, and can include the need to recover your physical or mental health, a wish to gain quality work experience, unexpected family commitments, or doubts as to your current course or situation.
-See our section taking time out during your studies for further information.

 What do employers think?

 Employers' attitudes to time out vary, but, generally speaking, they will view it favourably as long as you can demonstrate that you are a better candidate as a result of your time out than you would have been before it.
 In other words, they like to see that, rather than simply postponing career decisions, you have used the time wisely and productively, had positive experiences and developed useful skills and attributes:

 This means that you should expect employers to be interested in:

 - Why you did what you did